PhoenixTales/phoenix-docs/world/freecamp.md

 * New Camp: "We deliver ore to the New Camp and get protection against the orebarons and their mercenary henchmen."
 * Psi Camp: "The sect camp in the middle of the eastern swamp, provides us with good escort and guard services.
 But they always want to get PSI from the outside world."
 * Abandoned Mine: "Once there were the best ore sources in the Abandoned Mine.
 But that's over for a long time."

-## What others say about the Rangers

-Guilds V2:
-* Barons: "Harmless"
-* Guards (OC): "Good against mine rats.
-For bigger dangers one needs fighters"
-* Shadows: "They would be damn good thieves"
-* Firemages: ``<neutral>``
-* Watermages: "You have to protect our diggers"
-* Guards (NC): "For them being simple foresters they make a good job"
-* Organisation: "We can learn a lot from each other, looking forward to cooperate"
-* Gurus: "no problems, as long as you don't withhold our drugs" (ingrediences)
-* Novices: "Are you holding?
-Let me try." ("Habt ihr den Stoff?
-Lass mal probieren.")
-* Templars: "Who shall we protect?"
-* Demon Summoner: "Watchdogs"
-* Secret Thieves Guild: [potential candidates]

-## What the Scrapers say about others

-Guilds V2:
-Has not been written.

-## What the Rangers say about others

-Guilds V2:
-* Barons: "Cutthroats!
-They want our ore"
-* Firemages: "They haven't done us anything"
-* Thugs (OC Guards): "Dumb brutal plague - good that the Guard (NC) exists"
-* Shadows: "Get the hell out of here"
-* Watermages: "Heal us for a fair price"
-* Guards (NC): "Help us against monsters and thugs"
-* Organisation: "They'd never dare to steal from us (or would they?)"
-* Secret Thieves Guild: ?
-* Rangers: X
-* Gurus: "Need our ore for drugs - good business partners"
-* Novices: "No problems"
-* Templars: "They're a welcome help, only the drivel about abstinence gets on our nerves"
-* Demon Summoners: "Scary"
-* Diggers: "Just keep yourselves getting suppressed, weaklings"
-* Scrapers: "Our best colleagues"
-* Half-Orcs: "What has everyone against them?"

 ## Camp Design